Vicentico

-Gabriel Julio Fernández Capello (born July 24, 1964, in Buenos Aires, Argentina) is a musician and composer better known by his stage name Vicentico.
+Gabriel Julio Fernández Capello (born July 24, 1964), better known as Vicentico, is an Argentine musician and composer.
 Co-founder and vocalist of the band Los Fabulosos Cadillacs along with Flavio Cianciarulo.
 He was part of the group since its creation in 1984 to the year 2001, when he began a solo career as a singer.
 Vicentico won the Latin Grammy Award for Best Rock Album in 2021 for El Pozo Brillante and Best Rock Song for "Ahora 1".

-He lives with his wife, actress Valeria Bertucelli, and their sons Florián and Vicente.
+He lives with his wife, actress Valeria Bertuccelli, and their sons Florián and Vicente.